 Even after presenting a meticulously planned treatment scope, there is no guarantee that the insurance company will approve coverage.
 Persistence is the key - you and your doctor can work together to revise the description to justify the projected scope of treatment in the eyes of the insurance company.
 Sometimes this can include using photos of the treatment area (excluding your face) to illustrate why the care you request is necessary.

 If you have questions about insurance coverage for breast reconstruction, Dr. Lerman's compassionate and knowledgeable staff in Manhattan, NY, can provide answers.
 If you are interested in undergoing breast reconstruction by Dr. Lerman, his staff can speak to your insurance provider on your behalf to present thorough justification for a projected treatment scope, and to determine what your provider will contribute to the cost of his care.
-Financing options that can place out-of-pocket expenses comfortably within your budget can also be discussed with Dr. Lerman's staff.
-To learn more, please contact us today.
+Expertly performed breast reconstruction can provide substantial benefits.
+If you are in need of a mastectomy, or if you have already undergone the procedure and are exploring breast reconstruction options please contact us today.

 Insurance policies can be complicated, but you can rely on the fact that if your provider covers mastectomy, they are most likely obligated to cover breast reconstruction.